 - 13.4 It is observed in this regard that the AERA regulates tariffs in relation to aeronautical services including the service for supplying fuel to the aircrafts at an airport. - 14.
 The following paragraphs describe the specific concerns of the Commission and the clarifications submitted by the Parties in respect of these concerns expressed in the SCN. - 15.1 In the SCN, the Commission had expressed its view that non-availability of Off-site infrastructure facilities may constrain the ability of new ATF supplier to operate and compete with Oil PSUs at the Mumbai Airport.
-The Commission also observed that the existing inter se arrangement between the Oil PSUs whereby IOCL has been extended the facility of buying and drawing ATF from two refineries of BPCL and HPCL for supplying ATF at Mumbai Airport is likely to distort the level playing field in ATF supply. - 5.2 As per the submissions in the Response, the Off-site infrastructure (i.e. pipelines) may not constrain the ability of a new ATF supplier to operate at Mumbai Airport owing to the fact that ATF suppliers at other airports including at Delhi, Bangalore and Hyderabad, are transporting ATF to the airports through both tank trucks and pipelines.
-The Parties have submitted that the pipelines are connected to fuelting the submitted that the pipelines are connected to fuelting the submitted that the pipelines are connected to fuelting the submitted that the pipelines are connected to fuelting the submitted that the pipelines are connected to fuelting the submitted that the pipelines are connected to fuelting the submitted that the pipelines are connected to fuelting the submitted that the pipelines are connected to fuelting the submitted that the pipelines are connected to fuelting the submitted that the pipelines are connected to fuelting the submitted that the pipelines are connected to fuelting the submitted that the pipelines are connected to fuelting the submitted that the pipelines are connected to fuelting the submitted that the pipelines are connected to fuelting the submitted that the pipelines are connected to fuelting the submitted that the pipelines are connected to fuelting the submitted that the pipelines are connected to fuelting the submitted that the pipelines are connected to fuelting the submitted that the pipelines are connected to fuel the submitted that the pipelines are connected to fuel the submitted that the pipelines are connected to fuel the submitted that the pipelines are connected to fuel the submitted that the pipelines are connected to fuel the submitted that the pipelines are connected to fuel the submitted that the pipelines are connected to fuel the submitted t the Mumbai Airport on one end and to HPCL's and BPCL's respective refineries at the other, as a result of which allowing access to any other ATF supplier is not physically possible.
+The Commission also observed that the existing inter se arrangement between the Oil PSUs whereby IOCL has been extended the facility of buying and drawing ATF from two refineries of BPCL and HPCL for supplying ATF at Mumbai Airport is likely to distort the level playing field in ATF supply. - As per the submissions in the Response, the Off-site infrastructure (i.e. pipelines) may not constrain the ability of a new ATF supplier to operate at Mumbai Airport owing to the fact that ATF suppliers at other airports including at Delhi, Bangalore and Hyderabad, are transporting ATF to the airports through both tank trucks and pipelines.
+The Parties have submitted that the pipelines are connected to further than the pipelines are connected to further than the Mumbai Airport on one end and to HPCL's and BPCL's respective refineries at the other, as a result of which allowing access to any other ATF supplier is not physically possible.